-Prince was born in Minneapolis, Minnesota, to John L. Nelson and Matti Shaw.
+Prince was born in Minneapolis, Minnesota, to John L. Nelson and Matti Shaw in June of 1958.
 His father was a songwriter and his mother was a jazz singer.

 As a child, Prince was nicknamed Skippy, and he suffered from epilepsy.
 He had a troubled childhood after his parents separated and he went to live with the family of Andre Cymone, who would later become his bass player.

 Music Career: Prince started out his music career writing lyrics for his friend Pepe Willie's band 94 East.